Set Up a Standard IMAP Event Source

 The filtered emails are deleted.

-The following settings have a major effect on the content of the selected folder:
+The following settings have a significant impact on the contents of the selected folder:

 • Move

-We only recommend these settings for mailboxes specifically set up for this purpose.
-United Planet assumes no responsibility for errors that result from choosing the incorrect setting here.
+We recommend using these settings only for mailboxes set up specifically for this purpose.
+United Planet assumes no liability for errors resulting from incorrect settings.

 Name

-The name of the IMAP provider setting is shown here.
+The name of the IMAP provider setting is displayed here.

 Value

-The value of the IMAP provider setting is shown here.
+The value of the IMAP provider setting is displayed here.

-You can find an overview of the possible entries under the following link: Package com.sun.mail.imap
+You can find an overview of the possible entries at the following link: Package com.sun.mail.imap

 Delete entry

-Removes the setting currently selected in the list.
+Removes the currently selected setting from the list.

-To access shared mailboxes with the IMAP event source, add the following two parameters here with the value "true".
+To access shared mailboxes using the IMAP event source, add the following two parameters here with the value "true."

 • mail.imaps.auth.plain.disable

-With this setting, the actions of the process are executed with the corresponding rights.
+With this setting, the process's actions are performed with the appropriate permissions.

 If no specific user is selected, this option automatically uses the user defined in the portal properties.

-Opens a dialog in which a user can be selected.
+Opens a dialog box where a user can be selected.

-The user can also be determined from a system data group.
+The user can also be identified from a system data group.

-Opens a dialog in which a value from a system data group can be referenced.
+Opens a dialog box in which a value from a system data group can be referenced.

 Test

-Set up IMAP event source for Exchange Online
+Set Up an IMAP Event Source for Exchange Online